 The Biggest Customer Retention Challenges for Fashion Brands and Retailers

+With the global online fashion market expected to reach $672.71 billion by the year 2023.
 The number-one priority for fashion companies — especially those in the fast fashion segment — is to encourage people to spend their fashion budget exclusively at their stores.
 But increasing customer lifetime value (CLV) with a VIP program is just the first step.

 “Keeping customer engagement during a very uncertain time has its challenges but I think the fashion industry has adapted well and we have certainly learnt a lot more about customers.
 Getting the right loyalty program in place for your brand will definitely encourage repeat customers.
 Our brand is at an early stage looking at how we want to ensure we get this right for our customers and ensure we get the best omnichannel experience for them.”